allyourbankarebelongtous/pleb-vpn/README.md

 The menu has an option to update the scripts by pulling them from GitHub.
 It takes about a half a second and keeps all of your settings.

+## Subscription Info
+To subscribe to @allyourbankarebelongtous's VPS services, contact me on TG @allyourbankarebelongtous or via email: allyourbankarebelongtous@protonmail.com.
+The basic service is $2.00 US per month, sent via the included recurring payments (see walkthrough below) with a message that includes your TG handle or your node's email address.
+(If your node doesn't have an email address, I recommend protonmail because it's free, secure, and anonymous).

+The first month is FREE!
+Try it for a month and if you decide it isn't worth it or to get your own VPS, good for you!
+The first payment is due the 1st day of the month following receiving the connection key (called plebvpn.conf, see walkthrough below).
+To get the most of your FREE month, sign up in the first part of the month (easier for accounting purposes).

+The basic service includes two ports which can be used for any two of the following: LND Hybrid, Core Lightning Hybrid, and/or Wireguard private LAN service.
+An additional port for all three costs an additional $0.50 US per month.

+For port 443 forwards to your node for BTCPayServer and/or LNBits public SSL access, the cost is a bit higher as those ports are in high demand and the process is a bit more involved.
+It is an additional $1.00 US per month for each port 443 instance forwarded to your node ($1.00 each for BTCPay and LNBits).

+The payment is due on the first of the month.
+I don't care how it is paid (keysend or any other method), only that I need to know who it's from.
+So please include your TG handle or email address in the message (see walkthrough of recurring payments below).

+If you miss a payment, I will ping you and give you seven days to pay.
+If you do not pay by the 7th day of the month, your access to the VPS will be regretfully shut off.

 ## Install Instructions:
 1. Exit to command line from the menu (you should be in directory /home/admin).
 2. From /home/admin, clone the repository by copying and pasting the following command: